-Chatbots can be clustered into several categories, depending on the level of Machine Learning and Artificial Intelligence utilized in their operation.
+We can cluster chatbots into several categories, depending on the level of Machine Learning and Artificial Intelligence they utilise.

 1. Button (menu) chatbots

-The simplest type of chatbots function by following predefined rules, or decision trees, which help them lead conversations to logical outcomes.
-It’s not yet an actual verbal conversation, though - in most cases, these rule-based chatbots are built with a graphical interface, so the user maintains interaction by selecting relevant buttons from the menu.
+The simplest type of chatbots function by following predefined rules, or decision trees, helping them lead conversations to logical outcomes.
+Not actual verbal conversations, though.
+The rule-based chatbots are built with a graphical interface, so the user maintains interaction by selecting relevant menu buttons.

-Not requiring any AI capabilities, the button (menu) chatbots are cost and competence-efficient to develop, and can work in any language they are programmed for.
+Not requiring any AI capabilities, the button (menu) chatbots are cost and competence-efficient to develop.
+They can also work in any language they are programmed for.
 However, the quality of user experience often depends on the technology difficulty.
-Constrained by the layers in their decision trees, the button (menu) bots fall short in more advanced queries with too many variables involved.
-Therefore, they are usually applied to conduct surveys, guide users through a specific process, or automate any other task which can be clearly defined with a set of finite scenarios.
+Constrained by the layers in their decision trees, the button (menu) bots fall short in advanced queries with many variables.
+Therefore, they are usually applied to conduct surveys, guide users through a specific process, or automate tasks which can be defined with a set of finite scenarios.

 Button (menu) chatbot example: Inbenta